cobalt-lang/cobalt-lang/README.md

 - Positional errors (the error says what position in the file it's referring to)
 - Standard library.
 - Bytecode bytes to words translator (just a tool in the future, could maybe be written in Cobalt itself!)
+- Catch more errors at code generation stage.